Erik Lindblom: Early life

+Mining career

 In 1898, Lindblom went to Alaska where he met John Brynteson (1871-1959) and Jafet Lindeberg (1874-1962).
-Late that winter they uncovered the first gold found in the Nome mining district, and founded the extensive mining interests there which would produce a large fortune.
+Late that winter, they uncovered the first gold found in the Nome mining district, and founded the extensive mining interests there which would produce a large fortune.

 Lindblom invested the proceeds from his mining fortune in banks, transportation, and real estate.
 He would become president of the Swedish-American Bank of San Francisco and vice-president of the Pioneer Mining and Ditch Company of Nome, Alaska.

 Lindblom was appointed Swedish Commissioner to the 1915 Panama-Pacific International Exposition by King Gustaf V of Sweden and later was knighted by that monarch, being presented with the Royal Order of Vasa of the first degree.

 Lindblom invested in the Claremont Resort in Oakland, California, which was completed in 1915.
 Three years later, he took complete possession of the hotel.
 Lindblom died in 1928 at his residence at the Claremont Hotel.